You may be wondering what kind of help you can get with diabetes costs if you have Medicare or are going on Medicare for the first time.

 - Support of fellow group members

-- Training focused on making lasting lifestyle and behavior changes
+- Training that is focused on making lasting lifestyle and behavior changes

 You may be eligible for additional sessions and support if you successfully complete the program and maintain a healthy lifestyle.